kush9405/A-Blockchain-Secured-Framework-for-Real-Time-Threat-Recognition/README.md

 │   ├── app.py                # API endpoints and logic
 │   ├── Pipeline.py           # Symlink/copy of the core pipeline
 │   └── requirements.txt      # Backend dependencies
+|   └── VideoStorageABI.json      # ABI of the Ethereum smart contract
 ├── frontend/                 # Web interface files
 │   ├── index.html            # Main HTML page for the UI
 │   ├── style.css             # Styles for the UI